 Maryland: Bethesda, Boyds, Chevy Chase, Clarksburg, Clarksville, Damascus, Darnestown, Derwood, Ellicott City, Gaithersburg, Germantown, Glenelg, Kensington, Laytonsville, Montgomery Village, Mt.
 Airy, North Bethesda, North Potomac, Olney, Potomac, Rockville, Silver Spring, Urbana

 Which is better—an open loop or closed-loop geothermal system?

 Many factors determine the ideal type of geothermal system for your home, particularly your proximity to a water source such as a lake, pond, or even well.
-Closed-loop systems, which don’t require a water supply, are more common, and your Michael Bonsby Heating & Air Conditioning technician will be able to tell you what would work best for you.
+Closed-loop systems, which don’t require a water supply, are more common, and your Michael Bonsby HVAC & Plumbing technician will be able to tell you what would work best for you.